hashicorp/terraform-plugin-codegen-spec/README.md

 ## Usage

-The JSON schema (e.g., [v0.1](./spec/v0.1/schema.json)) defines the structure of a specification.
+A JSON schema (e.g., [0.1](./spec/v0.1/schema.json)) defines the structure of a specification implementation by provider developers.
 For example:

 ```json
 {